-Teleport operations don’t have the luxury of “big-bang” infrastructure projects.
+Teleport operations don’t have the luxury of “big-bang” infrastructure projects in satellite communication systems.
 Your team is managing uptime, interference, customer expectations, and maintenance windows that are never quite as wide as you want them to be.
-So when legacy SATCOM control equipment starts showing its age, the risk isn’t just failure.
+So when legacy SATCOM control equipment and antenna control systems start showing age, the risk isn’t just failure.
 It’s how disruptive the replacement path can become.

 That’s why the most useful modernization options right now aren’t the ones that require you to rebuild everything around a new architecture.
 They’re the ones that help you reduce risk without destabilizing operations.